hcu-cml/bootstrap-HistoricalMap/README.md

 ## Using the Viewer

 You can host the viewer using Nginx or Apache2.
 The repository provides the source code with the basic viewer setup (excluding data and API keys).
-Before deployment, add your historical maps and predicted land use classes to the <code>data</code> directory.
+Before deployment, add your historical maps and predicted land use classes to the <code>data</code> directory and add your API keys for [Maptiler](https://www.maptiler.com/) and [locationIQ](https://locationiq.com/) to the <code>side_by_side_script</code> and <code>openstreetmap_style_22_alt_color</code> files.

 ## Resources and Acknowledgements

-The GAN-based approach is based on the concept and implementation of CycleGAN, introduced in the paper "Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks." by Jun-Yan Zhu, Taesung Park, Phillip Isola and Alexei A. Efros.
+The GAN-based approach is based on the concept and implementation of CycleGAN, introduced in the paper ["Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks."](https://ar5iv.labs.arxiv.org/html/1703.10593) by Jun-Yan Zhu, Taesung Park, Phillip Isola and Alexei A. Efros.

-The Diffusion-based approach is based on the concept and implementation of UNSB, introduced in the paper: "Unpaired image-to-image translation via neural schroedinger bridge". by Kim, B., Kwon, G., Kim, K., Ye, J.C.
+The Diffusion-based approach is based on the concept and implementation of UNSB, introduced in the paper: ["Unpaired image-to-image translation via neural schroedinger bridge".](https://www.researchgate.net/publication/371009695_Unpaired_Image-to-Image_Translation_via_Neural_Schrodinger_Bridge/fulltext/646ed23637d6625c002e5403/Unpaired-Image-to-Image-Translation-via-Neural-Schrodinger-Bridge.pdf) by Kim, B., Kwon, G., Kim, K., Ye, J.C.

 We thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID calculation.